mortonprod/altmakes-website/content/_index.md

 myWorkDescription1: Here is some example text.
 myWorkTitle2: Tutorials
 myWorkDescription2: Here is some example text.
+myWorkTitle3: Something
+myWorkDescription3: Here is some example text.
 meTitle: This is Me
 meDescription: This is some text about me
 ---